15 best things to do in Edinburgh

 Princes Street Gardens

-And of course, whilst in Edinburgh, you must nab yourself a kilt in the tartan of your clan!
+And of course, while in Edinburgh, you must nab yourself a kilt in the tartan of your clan!
 There are several places on Princes Street, The Royal Mile and Victoria Street too.

 11. Edinburgh Castle